Marketing During COVID19

 Social media is a handy tool for dental offices.
 Social media users of specific pages are like tribes.
 They watch content from the sites or pages that they have friended or liked.

 Unfortunately, many dental offices ignore social media entirely or use recycled content.
 They regard social media marketing to be a non-serious adjunct to their marketing campaigns.

 If these dental offices drop off social media during the current downturn, this provides an opportunity for you to gain visibility and shine.

 A strong marketing presence is believed to be a surrogate for the brand’s strength; this is especially true in its consumers’ minds.

 In a downturn, consumers are bombarded with stories of brand failures, of stores shutting down, of companies laying off people.
 If your business is visible with its marketing in these testing times, it’s a signal to its clientele and new clients that this business is alive and well.
 This message is very reassuring for consumers of all brands.

 I am not saying that you should go out and spend a blockbuster marketing budget.
 I would even suggest that you prune the marketing budget to focus it on the channels you believe are critical to your brand’s identity and your dental office’s success.

 The dominant channel to re-strategize on is the online channel.
 Whether it’s a refurbishment of your website, improving your SEO, staying visible on social media, or email marketing to your patients.
 Choose the methods that work uniquely for your dental office.

-In a nutshell, you should refocus your marketing strategy in these challenging times, but under no circumstances should you go dark in advertising communication terms.
+In a nutshell, the wise dentist should refocus their marketing strategy in these challenging times, but under no circumstances should they go dark in advertising communication terms.